ashish10677/ML/README.md

 ## Third Program (dogs.py)

 Program to plot a histogram depicting the type of dog (labrador or grayhound) on the basis of there heights.

+## Fourth Program (pipeline.py)

+Program to compare 2 different types of classifiers and compare their accuracies.